Patterns of enterprise agile dysfunction

 • Vendor procurement decisions executed in an agile fashion

-• Using Agile to manage non-software (or non-artefact producing) processes
+• Using agile to manage non-software (or non-artefact producing) processes

 • Business or other management don’t respect the agile / Scrum process and commonly “break” sprints with ‘urgent items’